SharkSnack/shiren-4/content/items/shields.md

 metaDescription: "Complete shield details for Shiren the Wanderer 4: The Eye of God and the Devil's Navel."
 ---

-[NOTICE] The Details section of this page is incomplete.

 # Shield List

 <table class="itemListCentered">